adesandr/GliderThrow_Meter/README.md

 s# GliderThrow_Meter

-This project propose a simple digital Angle/Throw meter and ...
+This project proposes a simple digital Angle/Throw meter and ...
 Differentials, using two esp32 and two MPU 6050 6 DOFFS components.

 GliderThrow meter is composed by two device, each using one esp32 and one MPU 6050.